 The inability for knowledge to keep up with our discovery of problems has been highlighted by recent reports on insect decline, where scientists have pointed out that studies are piecemeal and because insect numbers can vary wildly from one year to the next, reliable data takes many years to collect.

-Dr Dicks says that in order to have good sense of trends in insect numbers, you need about two decades of data.
+Dr Dicks says that in order to have a good sense of trends in insect numbers, you need about two decades of data.
 In the case of the landmark German study, it took almost three.

 Does that mean we have to wait decades before we have enough evidence to act?
 Dicks says no.